CarterPlenge/NWMSU-Bot/docs/database.md

 init.sql is mounted into the Docker volume on its first creation to create the database

-To remove the volume (and delete the database) use '''docker compose down -v'''
+To remove the volume (and delete the database) use '''docker-compose down -v'''

 ## how to create a new table
 ### Add it to init.sql